Home » Salient Features of The Constitution of...

 The Indian Constitution enshrines the principle of Secularism, ensuring that the State does not favor any religion and treats all religions equally.
 The word “secular” was explicitly added to the Preamble by the 42nd Amendment in 1976, although the secular nature of the Constitution was inherent from the beginning.
 Articles 25 to 28 guarantee the freedom of religion, allowing individuals to practice, profess, and propagate their faith without State interference.
 This commitment to Secularism is complemented by the Constitution’s focus on social justice, aiming to uplift marginalized communities through affirmative action and the protection of rights.

-The Constitution’s Emergency provisions are among its most controversial and significant features.
-These provisions allow the Central government to assume wide-ranging powers during times of crisis.
-There are three types of emergencies: National Emergency (Article 352), State Emergency (Article 356), and Financial Emergency (Article 360).
-These provisions ensure that the country’s sovereignty, integrity, and security are protected, even if it means temporarily suspending certain democratic rights and decentralization.
+The Constitution’s Emergency provisions are crucial and often debated.
+They give the Central government broad powers during crises.
+There are three types of emergencies: National (Article 352), State (Article 356), and Financial (Article 360).
+These measures protect the country’s security and integrity, sometimes by temporarily limiting democratic rights and local governance.

 Sharing is caring!